mmfatah/open-ai/README.md

 # Base Ruby

-This is an empty project for you to create an run Ruby files.
+This is an empty project for you to create and run Ruby files.

 Run your Ruby file by typing `ruby ` and then the name of the file you want to run in the Terminal.